mbrown1413/Mechanical-Puzzle-Studio/README.md

     $ yarn build  # Outputs static site to dist/

-    # Use a webserver to test the build:
+    # Use a web-server to test the build:
     $ cd dist/ && python -m http.server

 Note that without server-side redirects, starting at a page other than `/` will